JBurlison/Hytale-Mod-Agent/README.md

 An AI-powered Hytale plugin development environment featuring a comprehensive library of modding skills, an expert Hytale Modder agent, and automation scripts for keeping everything in sync with the latest Hytale pre-release server.

+## Getting Started

+### VS Code + GitHub Copilot (Recommended)

+1. Copy the `.github` folder from this repo into the root of your Hytale plugin project.
+2. Open your project in VS Code with the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension installed.
+3. The agent, skills, and instructions will be picked up automatically by Copilot Chat.

+### Claude Code

+If you're using [Claude Code](https://docs.anthropic.com/en/docs/claude-code) instead of Copilot:

+1. Copy the `.github` folder into your project root and **rename it to `.claude`**.
+2. Rename `copilot-instructions.md` to `CLAUDE.md`.
+3. Agent and skill files will work as-is under the `.claude` directory.

+---

 ## Table of Contents

 - [Updating the Server Library](#updating-the-server-library)